symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 > **Note:** in propel configuration if key is all uppercase (like `BOOLEAN`) then it will be used to retrieve a constant from `\PropelColumnType`, eg. `\PropelColumnType::BOOLEAN`, if key is lowercase (or mixed) it will be used literally (eg. `collection`)

+##### 8. Upgrade base admin templates

+Since `base_login` templates have been removed, if you use AdmingeneratorUserBundle, you'll have to adapt your configuration.

+If you use a custom `login_template`, then instead of extending `AdmingeneratorGeneratorBundle::base_login.html.twig` make it extend `AdmingeneratorGeneratorBundle::base_admin.html.twig`.

+If you don't use custom `login_template`, then change your AdmingeneratorUserBundle configuration `admingenerator_user.login_template` to point to `AdmingeneratorGeneratorBundle::base_admin.html.twig`

 ##### Thats all!